-These photographs appear to show a very large cylindrical object recently installed in Victoria Square, Hull.
+These images appear to be unconvincing digital superimpositions of a large cylindrical object on photographs of Victoria Square in Hull.

-The shape and size of the object is so completely out of keeping with the rest of the scene that you may question whether it was actually present at all.
-At first sight the object appears to have been digitally superimposed on a photographic image of Victoria Square.
-But the photographs are real and not re-touched; the object really was installed in the square.
-So why does it seem unreal?
-Is it because the object is so large and smooth relative to the buildings and other objects in the scene that it does not seem to be part of the scene?
-This must be part of the explanation but I think there is also something else going on, which relates to the unconscious assumptions that our brain makes when we try to make sense of visual scenes.
+I have visited the square and seen the object for myself; the photographs are real and not re-touched, the object really was installed in the square.
+So why does it seem to be superimposed?
+Perhaps it is because the object is so large and smooth compared to the buildings and other objects in the scene that it does not seem to fit.
+This may be part of the explanation, but I think there is also something else going on which relates to the unconscious assumptions that our brain makes when we try to make sense of visual scenes.